rosulek/workflowy-clipper/README.md

 * Show "busy working" status indicator when clip button is pressed

 * Reasonable error handling in the case that inbox destination got deleted

+* Option to append/prepend to inbox list.

+* Separate configuration screen so that internal workflowy sublists can be clipped as well